rizinorg/book/src/configuration/evars.md

 ### scr.seek

 This variable accepts a full-featured expression or a pointer/flag (eg. eip).
-If set, radare will set seek position to its value on startup.
+If set, rizin will set seek position to its value on startup.

 ### scr.scrollbar
 If you have set up any [flagzones](http://book.rada.re/basic_commands/flags.html#flag-zones) (`fz?`), this variable will let you display the scrollbar with the flagzones, in Visual mode.
 Set it to `1` to display the scrollbar at the right end, `2` for the top and `3` to display it at the bottom.